apollo994/genomes_log/README.md

 # genomes_log
-A set of scripts to automate the dowload and tracking of assembles and annotations in a shared file system
+A set of scripts to automate the download and tracking of assemblies and annotations.

 ### organize_ncbi.py
-This script takes a unzipped ncbi datasets folder and a target location.
+This script takes an unzipped ncbi datasets folder and a target location.
 The ncbi folder is copied into the target folder following the `target_folder/species/assembly/file` structure.
 Additionally metadata are saved.
 Currently the scripts only works with *fna and *gff3 files.

 #### Dependencies
 - [NCBI dataset API](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/command-line-tools/download-and-install/)